kevinlu1211/CarND/README.md

-# This is the root folder for all the projects that were produces as a part of the Udacity Self-Driving Car Nanodegree
+# This is the root folder for all the projects that were produced as a part of the Udacity Self-Driving Car Nanodegree